Alternate placement options for first-year writing classes

 It is important for students to begin their college educations in writing courses that best fit their levels of experience and current ability.
-If you believe your test score does not accurately reflect your writing skills, you may request an alternate placement evaluation.
-We feel that your actual writing, not just your test score, should determine your final placement in writing courses.
+If you believe your test score does not accurately reflect your writing skills, you may request an alternate placement evaluation based on a portfolio of your writing.
+We believe that your actual writing, not just your test score, should determine your final placement in writing courses.
 When considering alternate placement, keep in mind that the writing samples you provide help us place you in the class that best fits your writing abilities.
-It is not a way to challenge a course, and it is not the same as credit-by-exam.
+It is not a way to challenge a course and it is not the same as credit-by-exam.
 It only determines which writing course you take first in your college career.
-There are two options for evaluation, and there is a $35.00 fee for either.
-(Make checks payable to the Board of Regents.)
+There is a $50 fee for the portfolio evaluation.
+(Make checks payable to the Board of Regents).
 Your placement cannot be processed without payment of the fee.
 For this reason, faxes are not accepted.
-Portfolios and essays must be maintained in the Core Writing Program office and will NOT be returned.
+Portfolios and essays must be maintained in the Core Writing Program office and will not be returned.
 Your placement submission will be processed in approximately two business weeks.
 Note: It is important that you begin this placement process as soon as possible in order to ensure class availability.
-Note: If any work in a portfolio is plagiarized, the student will be placed into English 098 automatically.
-In addition, the student's work and evidence of plagiarism will be kept on file, and a copy will be sent to the Office of Student Conduct.
+Also, if any work in a portfolio is plagiarized, the student will be placed into English 098 automatically.
+In addition, the student's work and evidence of plagiarism will be kept on file and a copy will be sent to the Office of Student Conduct.

 Step 1: pay the $50 fee at The University Testing Center Registration site.
 Please download a receipt of your payment, which you will submit with your portfolio.